ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 The Ixian team have put significant thought into potential avenues for scaling and while certain advances are anticipated in hardware and technology, they will likely not be fast enough to match the potential growth of the project.
 Other solutions have been proposed and are constantly being evaluated for future implementations.
 In particular, these solutions are planned, but not implemented yet, or are implemented partially:
  * Number of Master Nodes: Block signature count is capped at a certain number (1000, at the time of writing).
 Faster Nodes are preferred when adding signatures, but all signers are slowly rotated to give every participating node a part of the reward.
  * Number of Clients: Together with the number of active clients, the number of posted transactions is also predicted to rise.
 This will mean more transaction rewards, which will incentivize creation of more Master Nodes to handle the increased load.
 There are plans in place (but not yet formalized) to implement a sharding mechanism for the Presence List, which is the most updated structure when there are a large number of clients.
- * Number of Wallets: The entire Wallet State is not verified with which block - only the changed parts are.
+ * Number of Wallets: The entire Wallet State is not verified with each block - only the changed parts are.
 Additionally, the WSJ technology will allow better control and consistency of updating Wallet State across many Master Nodes.

 ### Long-Term Scaling Solutions - Super Nodes

 The above implementation changes are a partial solution to ensure that Ixian DLT runs at an acceptable pace through the near-to-mid future.
 A long term solution is proposed as a change of the Ixian architecture.
 If (when) the Ixian DLT technology becomes interesting and large enough, we expect that larger contributors and participants will create more powerful DLT processing nodes, which will have a significantly better performance, storage and bandwidth capabilities.

-By providing extra incentive in the form of blockchain rewards, these more powerful Master Nodes (termed: Super Nodes) should become the primary processors for the Ixian DLT, which smaller, individual Master Nodes serving as verification and safeguards against possible frauds or censorship attempts.
-Ixian DLT would therefore mainly be processed in data centers, which the 'Community Nodes' checking parts of the calculations to verify that there are no mistakes, omissions or manipulation.
+By providing extra incentive in the form of blockchain rewards, these more powerful Master Nodes (termed: Super Nodes) should become the primary processors for the Ixian DLT, with smaller, individual Master Nodes serving as verification and safeguards against possible frauds or censorship attempts.
+Ixian DLT would therefore mainly be processed in data centers, with the 'Community Nodes' checking parts of the calculations to verify that there are no mistakes, omissions or manipulation.

 ## Scaling for S2

 This whitepaper describes mainly the DLT part of the technology, but this chapter will mention the issues of scaling S2.
 Unlike the Ixian DLT, the S2 streaming network does not currently implement or require network-wide persistent storage, so scaling the S2 is significantly easier.
 In particular, there are several protocols being implemented or planned to ensure this:
- * S2 relies on market forces (price per transmitted Kb) to provide more S2 Nodes when the demand rises and the number of Clients increases.
+ * S2 relies on market forces (price per transmitted KB) to provide more S2 Nodes when the demand rises and the number of Clients increases.
- * Broadcasting data from a single source to many consumers is a relatively easily scalable problem.
+ * Broadcasting data from a single source to many consumers is a relatively easily solvable scaling problem.
 Internal S2 communication will allocate more S2 nodes if the number of consumers rises and decrease if it falls.
  * The Presence List of all connected clients will either be handled completely by the DLT, or a sharding mechanism will be employed.

 A future S2 implementation may provide persistent storage services, but those are different from the DLT's requirements in that: they don't need to be absolutely correct at every point in time (eventually correct is good enough); and the persisted data is relevant to a small number of Clients (most often just one client), therefore the number of replicas can be kept low.
 The persistent storage problem does not required one big data store across the entire network - rather it requires many smaller data stores across parts of the network.